MahaseM/alx-system_engineering-devops/0x00-shell_basics/README.md

 Display current directory contents.
 In long format with user and Group IDs displayed numerically and hidden files starting with.Create a script that creates a directory named 'my first directory' in the /tmp/ directory.
-Move the file betty from /tmp/ to /tmp/my first directory Delete the file betty from /tmp/my first directory/
+Move the file betty from /tmp/ to /tmp/my first directory Delete the file betty from /tmp/my first directory/ Delete the directory my first directory that is in the /tmp directory